 The Initial Estate Planning Consultation

 Thinking about what will happen after you are gone is important.
 Because estate planning is far too serious to be conducted over the phone or via email, we like to schedule our estate planning consultations with you in person.
-We promise to keep it as easy as possible.
+We promise to keep it as easy as possible during the entirety of the estate planning process.

 Initial consultations typically last about 90 minutes.
 At the initial estate planning consultation, we will review the information you’ve provided us on your estate planning questionnaire to make sure we understand your goals and objectives, as well as your family and financial circumstances, and we will address any special concerns you have.
 We will design a custom estate plan for how to proceed and then provide you with a fixed fee quote for your basic estate planning documents.